-- Connect with a variety of support resources to build a relationship with the University (Engagement-August/September) - Challenge the status quo of thinking to bring about excellence (Innovation-October) - Recognize the unique potential through the exploration of the spiritual self, by putting trust in something greater than the individual (Faith-November) - Assess strengths and faults to prepare for future success (Reflection-December) - Explore universal truths and justice for a world where all are provided equality (Truth-January/February) - Challenge our self and others to leave this world a better place (Service-March) - Prepare to be agents of change through academic support and nurturing a community of academic excellence (Education-April/May)
+- Connect with a variety of support resources to build a relationship with the university (Engagement-August/September) - Challenge the status quo of thinking in order to bring about excellence (Innovation-October) - Recognize the unique potential through the exploration of the spiritual self, by putting a trust in something greater than the individual (Faith-November) - Assess strengths and faults to prepare for future success (Reflection-December) - Explore universal truths and justice for a world where all are provided equality (Truth-January/February) - Challenge our self and others to leave this world a better place (Service-March) - Prepare to be agents of change through academic support and nurturing a community of academic excellence (Education-April/May)

-While residing on campus, residents can expect to connect with their RA and community members:
+While residing on campus, residents can expect several ways to connect with their RA and community members!

-- Community Gathering: The RA(s) on the floor host events to bring the community together.
+- Community Gathering: The RA(s) on the floor host an event to bring the community together.
 From painting nails to playing video games, this allows for the community to come together and support one another.
-Be sure to give your RA know some ideas of what you would like to see! - Programming: There will be different opportunities to participate and attend events when you live on at the UIW!
-Your RAs will connect you to different events on campus and your Residence Hall will host events throughout the year.
-Our department will also host contests and events for you to participate in, so always keep your eyes open! - Questions to Ponder: Every month, we will have different questions to challenge our students.
-The questions reflect our themes. - "The Resident": Residence Life distributes a newsletter filled with important dates, highlights, interesting reads, and good to know information.
-It will be hosted on our Engage page, as well as through social media (@uiw_reslife) and our website (my.uiw.edu/housing) - Cardinal Council: We always want to hear from our residents.
-We host monthly meetings through our Cardinal Council so we can hear from your and find ways to better enhance your residential experience.
+Be sure to let your RA know some ideas of what you would like to see! - Programming: There will be different opportunities to participate and go to events when you live on campus at UIW!
+Your RAs will get you connected to different events on campus and your building will host several events throughout the year.
+Our department will also host several contests and events for you to participate, so always keep your eyes open! - Questions to Ponder: Every month, we will have different questions we challenge all of our students to reflect upon that are connected to our themes - "The Resident": Residence Life distributes a newsletter filled with important dates, highlights, interesting reads, and just good to know information.
+It will be hosted on our Engage page, as well as through social media and our website - Town Hall: We always want to hear our residents.
+We host monthly Town Hall meetings so we can hear from your and find ways to better enhance your residential experience.

 The FLAGS experience is a unique opportunity only available to our residential population.
-We are excited to host this experience.
-Expect plenty of different opportunities to get to interact with us.
-Continue to monitor your e-mail about new programs and initiatives being offered to our residential community.
+We are excited to host this experience and expect plenty of different opportunities to get to interact with you.
+Continue to monitor the website and your e-mail about new programs and initiatives being offered to our residential community a) Welcome to UIW Housing - Home of the Cardinals!

-Housing Policy
+UIW Housing Policy